 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Crown Castle (CCI) Investors Who Have Suffered Losses to Contact its Attorneys: Application Deadline Approaching

-/EIN News/ -- SAN FRANCISCO, March 19, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges investors in Crown Castle International Corp.
+/EIN News/ -- SAN FRANCISCO, March 25, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges investors in Crown Castle International Corp.
 (NYSE: CCI) who have suffered significant losses to submit their losses now.
-A securities class action has been filed, establishing court deadlines for certain Crown Castle investors.
+A securities class action has been filed, and certain deadlines are fast approaching.

 Class Period: Feb.
 26, 2018 – Feb.
 26, 2020